artseyio/legacy-artsey-qmk/README.md

-# artsey-qmk
-QMK Files for ARTSEY
+# QMK Files for ARTSEY

 # How to Build: